The Elimu Scholarship Program

 - The number of OVC is expected to continue to rise for the foreseeable future.

-- The Elimu Fund will provide opportunities to children who seek to overcome their difficult circumstances through education in a manner consistent with Kenyan societal values, government policies, and guidelines.
+- The Elimu Fund provides educational opportunities to children in difficult circumstances, in line with Kenyan societal values, government policies, and guidelines.

 The Elimu Fund Eliminates Discrimination in Education

-We believe two key obstacles make access to secondary education more difficult for poor Kenyan youth.
+We believe two key obstacles make it more difficult for poor Kenyan youth to access secondary education.
 First, secondary school tuition and related costs continue to skyrocket; the financial resources needed to support a secondary education constitute the most serious challenge for many Kenyan families.
 Indeed, many committed parents lack the resources to finance their children’s education.
 Second, the public resources available are inadequate to meet the growing demand.

-The Elimu Scholarship gives an opportunity to individuals to actualize the potential within them.
+The Elimu Scholarship provides individuals with the opportunity to actualise their potential.
 Through the Elimu scholarship, the country gets well-prepared talents.
-The fund contributes to the production of doctors, lawyers, engineers, and other skilled personnel who contribute to the country’s economy.
+The fund supports the training of doctors, lawyers, engineers, and other skilled professionals who contribute to the country’s economy.

 Conclusion on Elimu Scholarship

 The Elimu Scholarship Fund Program is a good practice that solves internal problems with internal means.
-It is an initiative that can be replicated in other countries, as it addresses an important need in society.
+It is an initiative that can be replicated in other countries, as it addresses an important societal need.
 Other countries may learn from Kenya and modify the program according to their needs.

 Recommended Opportunities